solislemuslab/IntBio-NitFix/comparing_trees/report/phylocom_and_nearest_neighbor_tree_comparison.md

 ### Purpose

 The Phylocom result is useful, but it is not a per-sample result.
-Because of that, we added a second analysis to answer a more direct question:
+Because of that, I added a second analysis to answer a more direct question:

 ```text
 For each sample, is its nearest neighbor in the tree assigned to the same closest BLAST genus?